riketpatel123/RemoteServiceAccess/README.md

 # RemoteServiceAccess
-Remote Access the service using HTTP Request
+Remote Access the service using HTTP Request in FLASK